the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609878697540976827/Screenshot_1162.png)

-### and in the window try typing `adb disconnect` and hit enter, then close SideQuest replug your device and reopen SideQuest.
+### and in the window try typing `adb disconnect` and hit enter, then close SideQuest unplug then plug your device back in and reopen SideQuest.

 Mac
 ----

-### Try to open Terminal and try typing `./adb disconnect` then closing SideQuest, replug your device and reopen SideQuest to connect.
+### Try to open Terminal and try typing `./adb disconnect` then closing SideQuest, unplug then plug your device back in and reopen SideQuest to connect.

 ### if all of that fails to assist attempt the below